logto-io/logto/.github/CONTRIBUTING.md

 If you are upgrading your dev environment from an older version, or facing the `Found undeployed database alterations...` error when starting Logto, you need to deploy the database alteration first.

-Run `pnpm run alteration deploy` and start Logto again.
-See [Database alteration](https://docs.logto.io/docs/tutorials/using-cli/database-alteration) for reference.
+Run `pnpm alteration deploy` and start Logto again.
+See [Database alteration](https://docs.logto.io/docs/tutorials/using-cli/database-alteration) for reference of this command.

+If you are developing something with database alterations, see [packages/schemas/alteration](https://github.com/logto-io/logto/tree/master/packages/schemas/alterations) to learn more.

 ### Add connectors (optional)